 The cost of treatment for people involved in motorbike collisions accounts for 6%, while the loss of wages stands in at 26 percent.
 Sixty-three percent is for suffering attributed to damages and injuries incurred during the accident.

 This information should serve as a stark reminder of why each motorcycle user has their part to play when it comes to duty of care.
 The same is also expected of motorists.
 Nonetheless, you shouldn’t hesitate to get in touch with us at Cellino law if you have been involved in a motorcycle accident.
-Our professional and experienced lawyers are ready to off you all the help and advice you need.
+Our professional and experienced injury lawyers are ready to off you all the help and advice you need.
 We understand how insurers work and can help you handle them.
 At the same time, we are familiar with the different complexities that surround the processes of determining who is at fault and filing lawsuits.

 As a Motorcyclist in New York, What Are My Rights?